 Coming to the interesting part, Gaming and performance.
-The overall user experience and multi-tasking on this mobile are fluid and thanks to the Octa-Core Helio P60 processor the phone can easily handle all day to day tasks with ease.
+The overall user experience and multi-tasking on this mobile are fluid and thanks to the Octa-Core Helio P60 processor the phone can easily handle all day-to-day tasks with ease.

-Notably, it is the same processor that Oppo has used in the Realme 1 that costs as little as Rs.
+Notably, it is the same processor that Oppo has used in Realme 1 that costs as little as Rs.
 10,999.
 Ohh, no it is not Rs.8999, they discontinued the 3 GB model several weeks before the launch of RealMe 2.

 But Why?
 Who would buy the Realme 2 (running SD 450) for Rs.
 9,000 when you can get the P60, which is nearly twice as fast as the SD 450.

 Sorry for digressing, but the P60 is fast and offers decent performance, the 6 GB ram also helps to keep things snappy.

 Antutu Score – 137,503

 The scores are pretty good and are comparable to the Qualcomm Snapdragon 660 or the SD 636 used in popular phones like the Mi A2, Redmi Note 5 Pro, or the Zenfone Max Pro M1.